Electricity: no end to the damage regulations are doing

 Here is the generation throughout the nation at 6.30 this morning.

-Wind which as a result of subsidies and penalties to fossil fuels, dominates investment in energy could not even produce one per cent of the supply.
+Wind which as a result of subsidies and penalties to fossil fuels, dominates investment in energy could barely produce one per cent of the supply.

 But the ABC-ALP-Green left is only the worst of the culprits.